kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part1.md

     ﻿res10: Array[org.apache.spark.graphx.VertexId] = Array(101)

-Find the VertexId(s) of all vertex that have an edge where the destination VertexId is 103.
+Similarly, filter all of the edges in metrosGraph where the destination vertexId is 103 and create a map of all of the source Ids.

 input: